Why you need to be careful about lower back pain!

 Common causes of lower back pain.

 Lower back pain is one of the most common reasons people visit the doctor.
-It can be caused by muscle strains, arthritis, degenerative disc disease, spinal stenosis, ruptured or herniated discs, nerve root compression, or a spine infection.
+Back pain can be caused by muscle strains, arthritis, degenerative disc disease, spinal stenosis, ruptured or herniated discs, nerve root compression, or a spine infection.
 It’s also one of the most challenging conditions to treat.
 There are many possible causes and treatments, but each person’s situation is unique.

 Here are some common causes of lower back pain: